Thailand travel guide: Everything you need to know before you go

 Current travel restrictions and entry requirements

-Your passport must have at least six months’ validity remaining from your date of entry into the country.
+Your passport must have at least six months’ validity remaining from your date of entry into the country and have at least oe blank page.

 While Thailand is a reasonably safe country to visit, it’s always worth checking the FCDO guidance before booking and travelling.